-After the driver guide picks you up within Iloilo City, you will be taken to San Joaquin Church, a Roman Catholic Church built in 1869.
-It distinguishes itself from other churches because of its facade depicting the Spanish victory over the Moroccan forces during the Battle of Tetuan.
-The church is made of limestones quarried from the mountains of Iqbaras and white coral stones from its shores.
+After picking you up within Iloilo City, you will be taken to San Joaquin Church in the town of San Joaquin, a Roman Catholic Church built in 1869.
+It distinguishes itself from other churches with its facade depicting the Spanish victory over the Moroccan forces during the Battle of Tetuan.
+The church is made of limestones quarried from the mountains of Iqbaras and white coral stones acquired from the town’s shores.

-Alongside that is the San Joaquin Cemetery or the Campo Santo, a cemetery popular for its baroque architecture made of white coral and fossil stones.
+Less than two kilometers from the farm is the San Joaquin Cemetery or the Campo Santo, a cemetery popular for its baroque architecture made of white coral and fossil stones.
 The cemetery is enclosed by stone walls and wrought iron grills.
-It is one of the best-preserved cemetery in the entire province and sits on a hill overlooking the sea.
-Standing at the center is the Baroque-style mortuary chapel which is the centerpiece of the cemetery.
+It is one of the best-preserved cemeteries in the entire province and sits on a hill overlooking the sea.
+Standing at the center of the vicinity is the baroque-style mortuary chapel which is the centerpiece of the cemetery.

-Not so far is the Taytay Boni, a stone bridge built in 1854 originally meant to be used by horse-drawn carriages.
-It was built using large yellow coral stone slabs called tablea from the mountain of Iqbaras and held together using lime.
-It was still passable before and after the World War II.
+From there, you will have a short stopover for lunch at the restaurant of your choice, either Camina Balay na Bato, Breakthrough, or Tatoy’s.
+After the meal, you will make your way to Taytay Boni, a stone bridge built in 1854 originally meant to be used by horse-drawn carriages.
+It was constructed using large yellow coral stone slabs called tablea from the mountain of Iqbaras and held together using lime.
+It was still passable before and after World War II.
 The route of the old Spanish road can be seen into the distance at the end of the bridge.

-Lunch will be served at Camina Balay na Bato, a 150-year-old stone house in Molo turned into a restaurant to serve Iloilo’s best heirloom dishes.
-It is the perfect place for food, history, and stories of Iloilo told by the 4th generation of the Caminas family.
+You will then head to Camina Balay na Bato, a 150-year-old stone house in Molo turned into a restaurant to serve Iloilo’s best heirloom dishes.
+It is the perfect place for food, history, and stories of Iloilo told by the 4th generation of the Camina family.
 Don’t forget to try and get a taste of the rich and thick Pancit Molo with the meaty Molo dumpling.

+You can then buy your pasalubong (souvenir) treats at Mama’s Kitchen and Sinamay House.
+It is a well-preserved ancestral house that acts like a museum featuring sinamay (abaca fibre) while selling various delicacies.
 The tour will end at the majestic Miag-ao Church or the Church of Saint Thomas of Villanova.
 Completed in 1797, the church is famous for its artistic sculptural relief carved on its façade.
-It is the living legacy of the culture and way of life of the people in Miag-ao which is anchored in the strong foundation of their Christian faith.
+It is the living legacy of the culture and way of life of the people in Miag-ao, which is anchored in the strong foundation of their Christian faith.

-Appreciate Iloilo’s heritage sites with this private guided day trip.
-Check availability by choosing a date above.
+Appreciate Iloilo’s heritage sites with this private day trip from Iloilo City.
+Check availability by choosing a date.

 - All our guides speak English.